mcasperson/OctopusRecommendationEngine/README.md

 This tool is **not** supported by Octopus.
 Feel free to report an [issue](https://github.com/mcasperson/OctopusRecommendationEngine/issues).

+This tool is also in an alpha state.
+We expect to add more checks and tweak the code before things stabalize.

 ## Usage

 Download the latest binary from the [releases](https://github.com/mcasperson/OctopusRecommendationEngine/releases/latest).